canonical/sphinx-docs-guide/style-guide.rst

 In both cases, the code block must be surrounded by empty lines.

 When explicitly starting a code block, you can specify the code language to enforce a specific lexer, but in many cases, the default lexer works just fine.
+For a list of supported languages and their respective lexers, see the official `pygments documentation`_.

 .. list-table::
    :header-rows: 1